Pan-Africanism in Kenya

-Jomo Kenyatta, first leader of the Kenyan Republic, and important face of pan-Africa.
+Jomo Kenyatta, first leader of the Kenyan Republic, and important face of Pan-Africa.

-Pan-Africanism is a cultural and political ideology calling for the unification of the various African communities and their diasporadic counterparts for the purpose of empowering each other.
-The heights of the movement is primarily characterized in the west by the black nationalist struggles of Marcus Garvey, and the push for greater self determination by W.E.B Du Bois during the early twentieth century.
+Pan-Africanism is a cultural and political ideology calling for the unification of the various African communities and their diasporic counterparts for the purpose of empowering each other.
+The goal originally held by The First Pan-African Congress and future gatherings throughout the early 1900s was of progressive African self-government rather than strict independence.
+By 1944 however the Pan-African Federation called for full independence of African states from European colonization.

+The heights of the movement were primarily characterized in the west by the Black nationalist struggles of Marcus Garvey, and the push for greater self determination by W.E.B Du Bois during the early twentieth century.
 The literature is much vaster once one leaves the western world and enters the African continent, where one can find a consistent effort in much of the territory to unify themselves against the common enemy of Imperialism.
 Pan-Africanism's influence can be characterized through its contributions to art, media, and politics.

+Colonialism context

+Like much of the African continent, Kenya was colonized by the European "scramble for Africa".
+Specifically, the British Empire viewed Kenya as desirable and colonized the area in the late 1800s due to its geographical location which gave access to Uganda, Buganda and Bunyoro, had many natural resources, and viable farmland suitable for farming cash crops.

 Pan-Africanism in Kenya before Jomo Kenyatta

-Harry Thuku was a prominent speaker born in the Kikuyu region whose prominence can be traced all the way back to the 1910s.
+Harry Thuku was a prominent speaker born in the Kikuyu region of Kenya whose prominence can be traced all the way back to the 1910s.
 He worked with Ugandans and other Africans to expand their strength and expose the unfair economic and social conditions levied onto them by Britain.
 Harry Thuku proved himself a pioneer of pushing for African-Asian alliances with his positions on Indian migration within the still colonial Kenyan.

 Jomo Kenyatta

-Here, in the African political realm, one is introduced to famous fathers of Pan-Africanism like Kwame Nkrumah of Ghana, Thomas Sankara of Burkina Faso, and Nnamdi Azikiwe of Nigeria.
-These pioneers would push Pan-Africa well into the 1960s while sparking a whole generation of new cultural and political movements along the way....

-Amongst the famous persons is Jomo Kenyatta, who would spearhead Kenya into independence and the nation's first experiment with democracy.
-Despite Pan-Africanism in Kenya, dating back to the 1920s with Harry Thuku, it would be Kenyatta who would actualize the movement's real potential in Kenya.
-Pan-Africanism cannot be studied in Kenya without realizing Jomo Kenyatta's dream for Kenya's role in leading the African world.
+Jomo Kenyatta, who led Kenya into independence and the nation's first experiment with democracy.
+Despite Pan-Africanism in Kenya, dating back to the 1920s with Harry Thuku, it was Kenyatta who would actualize the movement's real potential in Kenya.